Michael Wolfe, Poet, Author, Film Producer

 In April 1997, Wolfe hosted a televised account of the Hajj from Mecca for Ted Koppel's "Nightline" on ABC.
 The program was nominated for Peabody, Emmy, George Polk, and National Press Club Awards.
 It won the annual Media Award from the Muslim Public Affairs Council.
 In February 2003, Wolfe worked with CNN International television news reporter Zain Verjee to produce a new half-hour documentary on the Hajj.
 Wolfe has been interviewed on hundreds of regional and national radio and television shows.

-Wolfe continues to produce long and short-form documentaries for PBS and other broadcasters in the US and abroad with Unity Productions Foundation.
+Wolfe continues to produce long and short-form documentaries for PBS and other broadcasters in the US and abroad in collaboration with Kronemer and/or Unity Productions Foundation.
 In 2007 and 2008, he co-produced two new films for national broadcast on PBS: The first, a two-hour historical documentary entitled Cities of Light: The Rise and Fall of Islamic Spain, and the second, an hour-long historical documentary entitled Prince Among Slaves, the true story of an African prince enslaved in antebellum Mississippi.
-He also co-produced a trio of hour-long documentary films on individual American Muslims pursuing their dreams in post-9/11 America.
-All were broadcast on PBS between 2008 and 2009.
+He also co-produced a trio of hour-long documentary films on individual American Muslims pursuing their dreams in post-9/11 America: Talking through Walls, Allah Made Me Funny, and On a Wing and a Prayer.
+All were financed by The George Russell Foundation's "One Nation" project and broadcast on PBS between 2008 and 2010.

 For Further Information, see